 Early Evening: Take a dip in the Laugardalslaug swimming pool

 After a long day of travel and walking around there’s nothing better than visiting one of our brilliant swimming pools, more precisely Laugardalslaug.
 I often recommend this particular pool because it’s open till 10 pm and it’s big enough that it never feels particularly crowded even though it’s quite busy.
-Unless it’s the middle of the summer and there’s a heatwaves going on, then it’s probably crowded.
+Unless it’s the middle of the summer and there’s a heatwave going on, then it’s probably crowded.
 If you spend the afternoon visiting museums with the Reykjavík City Card your visit to the pool is included in the card.

 If the fact you need to shower naked before visiting our pools scares you, you should read this 6 step guide to visitiing swimming pools in Iceland.

-For dinner I suggest you go to the little hot dog stand next to the pool and have a french hot dog.
-After that, unless you’re some sort of super human (or on mind altering drugs) you’ll probably be ready for bed.
+For dinner, I suggest you go to the little hot dog stand next to the pool and have a french hot dog.
+After that, unless you’re some sort of superhuman (or on mind-altering drugs) you’ll probably be ready for bed.
 Which is great because you’ve been so busy exploring Reykjavík’s finest that it’s night time already.

 So to summarize

 1. Take the Flybus in from the airport

 2. Have breakfast at Sandholt Bakery